RiikosJoni/Galactic_Jumble/README.md

 - Z - Shoot
 - X - Ability

-##NOTE: This version of Galactic jumble has been cancelled.
-I'm going to switch to Godot.
+##NOTE: The Godot version of this has been cancelled and I'm switching back to Unity.